alabut/alabut.github.io/writing/myprinciples.md

 # My Work Philosophy

 "Great artists imitate and improve, whereas small ones steal and spoil."
-- W. H. Davenport Adams, writing about the poet Alfred Tennyson
+- W. H. Davenport Adams writing about Alfred Tennyson

 I've become a pretty good thief over the years.
 It's a subtle art to steal inspiration from various sources and then hide the heist, carefully melding the disparate pieces together to form a unique new thing.